 ApostropheCMS Fleet of Sites

-Between 2021 and 2024, I collaborated with CloudRaker, a digital consulting agency, to design, build, and maintain a network of websites for The Fertility Partners (TFP) — one of North America’s largest fertility clinic groups.
+Between 2021 and 2024, I collaborated with CloudRaker, a digital consulting agency, to build and maintain a network of websites for The Fertility Partners (TFP) — one of North America’s largest fertility clinic groups.
 Over this period, I led the planning, development, and long-term maintenance of seven full marketing sites and several existing ones, representing roughly 4,000 hours of work.

 I was the main technical lead and point of contact between CloudRaker, TFP, and my team at Bohemica Studio.
 My role went far beyond coding: I translated business goals into robust technical strategies, coordinated designers and developers, and ensured every launch met high standards of performance, accessibility, and SEO.